aws-samples/serverless-patterns/appsync-events-lambda-cdk/README.md

-# AWS AppSync Events with Lambda
+# AWS AppSync Events with AWS Lambda

-This pattern deploys an AppSync Events API for real-time WebSocket pub/sub with Lambda event processing.
+This pattern deploys an AWS AppSync Events API for real-time WebSocket pub/sub with an AWS Lambda event handler.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/appsync-events-lambda-cdk